Shaaali/identity-apps/docs/guides/identity-providers/enterprise-login/oidc.md

          ```
         :::
 6. After providing certificate details, click **Finish**.
-7. You can find more additional configurations once you have created OIDC identity provider.
+7. You can find more additional configurations once you create OIDC identity provider.
     - **Authorized redirect URL**: It is a readonly configuration which  denotes the authorization redirect URL of Asgardeo.
     - **User info endpoint URL**: The OIDC userinfo endpoint of the external identity provider.
     - **Logout URL**: The OIDC logout endpoint of the external identity provider.